 While there are several reasons why this might happen, the most obvious one is also the simplest: you’ve lost internet connectivity.

 If you’ve lost connection, you may run into the Publishing Failed error.
-Another reason why this might happen include:
+Other reasons why this might happen include the:

 - A recent change to the site URL